guettli/funql/README.md

 # What is "FunQL"?

-Something with PostgreSQL, so that everybody can enjoy power of SQL.
+Something with PostgreSQL, so that everybody can enjoy the power of SQL.

 # Install